 CARBONCHI, CORBETTA, GRANATA, PELLEGRINI: Scaramanzia - Rolf Lislevand (baroque guitar, chitarra battente [strumming guitar], lute); Thor-harald Johnsen (chitarra battente, baroque guitar); Bjorn Kjellemyr (colascione); Ulrik Gaston Larsen (baroque guitar and theorbo) (Naive V902755) - The theme unifying this collection is bad luck and superstitions for avoiding it, as both were understood in 17th-century Italy.
 The spell-like music centers on repeated motifs, and the results are bewitching.
 It can only be good fortune to hear so many plucked strings played with such creative mastery and recorded so beautifully.
 I do mean the "creative" part specifically: some of the tracks are improvisations rooted in the style and practice of the period.

 HANDEL, PURCELL, MONTEVERDI, LEO, JOMMELI: In War and Peace - Joyce DiDonato, mezzo-soprano; Il Pomo d'Oro/ Maxim Emelyanychev (Erato 2-557754 8 )- "In the midst of chaos, I find peace by loving," said Joyce DiDonato to NPR, and that search for peace amidst violence shaped her latest album - a moving recital of Baroque pieces on war and peace, some well-known, some deserving to be.
-The Kansas native is one of those rare singers with voice that is as agile as it is warm, and an art that not only sings but also speaks to us.
+The Kansas native is one of those rare singers with a voice as agile as it is warm, and an art that not only sings but also speaks.

 HANS GAL: Piano Concerto: WOLFGANG AMADEUS MOZART: Piano Concerto no. 22 - Sarah Beth Briggs, piano/ Royal Northern Sinfonia/ Kenneth Woods conducting the Gal (Avie 2358).
 A pianist I hadn't heard of plays an expansive Mozart concerto superbly and conducts it as well.
 But the reason her album made the lists was the other work she plays, a 1948 masterpiece that had never been recorded before and that formed a perfect pair with the Mozart.
 The composer, Hans Gal, born to a Jewish family in Vienna in 1890, had a brilliant career that was cut short by Hitler.
 Gal and some, but not all, of his family escaped to the UK, where he was briefly interred in a British camp for "enemy aliens" then found work in Edinburgh.
 He taught there until his death in 1987, but his music was too tonal for mid-century fashions.
 It's only in the last decades that we've become aware of its greatness, thanks to champions like Annette-Barbara Vogel (who once taught in Iowa), and especially Kenneth Woods, a conductor who hails from Wisconsin.
 Woods recorded what is the reference version of the Gal symphonies, and is the ideal collaborator here.
 As with the symphonies and the Violin Concerto (recorded by Vogel), we can only be grateful for the chance to hear genuine neglected masterpieces.